nmcev/leet-code/README.md

  # NOTE
-IF you see issue with the problem solution
+IF you see an issue with the problems solution
-OR you have another solution for the problem and easier to understand you can your own commit
+OR you have another solution for the problem and it is easier to understand you can do your own commits